FliiFe/genetic-2048/README.md

 ## Setting up the project

-Since this project relies on [2048](https://github.com/gabrielecirulli/2048) and [Brainwave](https://github.com/zefman/Brainwave), I didn't want to include their code directly into my repository (which would make it look like it is mine).
-Instead, I made submodules.
+Since this project relies on [2048](https://github.com/gabrielecirulli/2048) and [reinforcejs](https://github.com/karpathy/reinforcejs), I didn't want to include their code directly into my repository (which would make it look like it is mine).
+Instead, I made them submodules.

 #### Step 0, prerequisites